ghsmith/SVSUtil/README.md

 The ICC profiles in #0 - #4 are identical and primarily consist of a 103 x 103 x 103 color lookup table (CLUT).
 Since the ICC profiles are identical, "colorutil" uses the ICC profile in #0 for all color correction operations.
 All JPG encoding/decoding and color transformations are performed using standard Java API calls.
 I believe modern OpenJDK versions use the well-respected Little-CMS color management system.

-If you try them on an SVS file created by another Leica/Aperio scanner model, and something doesn't work, let me know (geoffrey.smith@emory.edu) and I'll work on it!
+If you try these utilities on an SVS file created by another Leica/Aperio scanner model and/or something doesn't work, let me know (geoffrey.smith@emory.edu) and I'll work on it!

 This is a Java project that builds an executable JAR with Maven (i.e., "mvn package").